New Tredegar: Politics

-In the Caerphilly County Borough Council Elections 2017, Eluned Stenner and Anthony Evans were elected.
+The community is represented by Mark Evans and Eluned Stenner on the Caerphilly County Borough Council.
+They both represent Labour and were elected in the 2022 election.

 Businesses

 New Tredegar is home to Zipline Creative, a TV production company.

 AJM Sewing, one of the last UK-based underwear and swimming costume manufacturers, was based in a converted chapel in New Tredegar but went into liquidation in 2018.